matake01/lumen-app-backend/readme.md

-# Full-Stack App Boilerplate (Docker/CI/AWS)
+# Message App Backend

+A simple event-driven and container-based app with support for APIs, JWT Auth and distribution at AWS under the Continuous Integration/Delivery principle.

 The most perfect boilerplate project for prototyping and/or start-ups.
-A highly scalable and easy-to-use  full-stack app using React/Redux on the Front-End and Laravel/Lumen (optimized for Microservices) in the Back-End.

 This projected is produced with easy-delivery in mind, using CircleCI for automatization of the build, ship and run cycle.
 The default platform for distribution is AWS (Elastic Beanstalk) - but feel free to change it to something that matches your needs better.